Developer Guidelines

 Versioning and release strategy

-Versioning through URI paths Endpoints include the major version number in order to provide two version in parallel.
+Versioning through URI paths Endpoints include the major version number to provide two versions in parallel.
 If no version number is provided, the version is v1.
 Example:

 Copy